Fuco1/org-velocity/README.md

 * When there's just one result, follow it immediately (customizable)
 * Don't visit results in indirect buffer (why the hell!).
 Just pop to the buffer at the header containing result.
 Even if plainly insane, I left the original behaviour as opt-in customize
 * When the result is in a folded subtree, unfold the resulting header and its parents up to the level 1 header.
+* Don't break window-configuration.
+Whose brilliant idea was it to call `delete-other-windows`???